nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Sexual conduct between school employees and pupils

 Tier III sex offenders in Nevada pose the highest risk to the public.
-They include those convicted of violent sex crimes and serious ofenses against minors.
+They include those convicted of violent sex crimes and serious offenses against minors.
 Nevada tier III offenders are required to register on the Nevada Sex Offender Registry for life.
 However, compliant tier III sex offenders may be able to get off the state’s sex offender registry after 25 years, if the underlying sex crime was a juvenile delinquency.
-For verification and surveillance purposes, these offenders must personally check in with their local police or sheriff’s department once every 90 days.
+For verification and surveillance purposes, these offenders are required to personally check in with their local police or sheriff’s department once every 90 days.
 Offenses in tier III include:

 • Sexual assault